DURBIN CREEK ELEMENTARY SCHOOL

 Section 3 Expense Approval.
 The executive officers shall approve all expenses of the organization as stated in the authorization of expenditures.

 Section 4 Authorization of Expenditures.
-The executive officers of DCE PTO have the authority to spend up to $150 in expenditures relative to any subcommittee fundraising effort without prior approval of the general membership.
+The executive officers of DCE PTO have the authority to spend up to $150 in expenditures not included in the budget relative to any subcommittee fundraising effort without prior approval of the general membership.
 Any items over $150 will be submitted as appropriations to the executive officers.
 Any items over $750 will be submitted to the general membership for approval via private ballot.
 Any appropriation that is not directly educational and over $2,000.00 will be submitted to the entire membership in the form of a private ballot that will need to be returned to the PTO by a designated time.
 The correspondence secretary will issue this ballot and the recording secretary will be responsible for collecting and tallying ballots with a general member and a DCE staff member.

-All appropriation requests must be made in person (along with proper paperwork) by a teacher, chair, staff or administration needing the funds, at a general membership meeting, so that the general membership understands what and why the funding is needed
+All appropriation requests may be made in person (along with proper paperwork) by a teacher, chair, staff or administration needing the funds, at a general membership meeting, so that the general membership understands what and why the funding is needed

 Section 5 Signature Authorization.
 Two authorized signatures are required on all checks.
 These signatures must be inclusive of the president and treasurer.